Consult tutor profiles freely and contact your ideal tutor according to your needs (prices, qualifications, reviews, home or webcam lessons)

 They are all also vetted by Superprof to check their tutoring credentials and experience, so you can rest assured you're in safe hands.
 We also want you to establish rapport yourselves, so you can reach out and message your tutor directly.
 So what are you waiting for?
 Get your physics skills up to speed today with a Superprof tutor near you!

-The average price of Physics lessons in Melbourne is $28.
+The average cost of physics classes in Melbourne is $28 per hour.

 97% of private teachers on Superprof give their first lesson for free.

 89 private physics tutors are available to offer physics support in Melbourne and the surrounding suburbs.

 To find your private tutor, read their tutoring profile to find out more information about their courses.

 Choose your course from our range of more than 89 physics teachers.